browserpass/browserpass/README.md

 3. Change the path in `%localappdata%\browserpass\browserpass-firefox.json` (or `-chrome.json`) to point to `browserpass-wsl.bat`

 If your GPG key has a password, the host application running under WSL won't be able to unlock it since it can't interactively prompt for the password.
-This means you can't get decrypt any passwords unless you've already got the key loaded in gpg-agent.
+This means you can't decrypt any passwords unless you've already got the key loaded in gpg-agent.
 As a workaround, you can use the key (`pass website.com`) in a WSL terminal to load the key into gpg-agent.
 Then browserpass will work until gpg-agent times out.

 #### Installing the Chrome extension